microsoft/debug-adapter-protocol/specification.md

   /**
    * The path of the source to be shown in the UI.
    * It is only used to locate and load the content of the source if no
-   * sourceReference is specified (or its value is 0).
+   * `sourceReference` is specified (or its value is 0).
    */
   path?: string;

   /**
    * If the value > 0 the contents of the source must be retrieved through the
    * `source` request (even if a path is specified).
-   * A `sourceReference` is only valid for a session, so it can not be used to
+   * Since a `sourceReference` is only valid for a session, it can not be used
-   * persist a source.
+   * to persist a source.
    * The value should be less than or equal to 2147483647 (2^31-1).
    */
   sourceReference?: number;